Cairo Travel Information: Egypt's Vibrant Capital

-Accommodation: Cairo offers a wide range of accommodation options, from budget-friendly hostels to luxurious hotels.
+- Accommodation: Cairo offers many accommodation options, from budget-friendly hostels to luxurious hotels.
 Consider staying in the downtown area or Zamalek for easy access to the city's main attractions.

-Cairo also includes several river islands, which play an important role in the life of the city.
-As the region's principal commercial, administrative, and tourist center, Cairo contains many cultural institutions, business and corporate headquarters, governmental offices, universities, and hotels, which together create a busy stream of constant activity.
+Cairo also includes several river islands, which are essential to the city's life.
+As the region's principal commercial, administrative, and tourist center, Cairo contains many cultural institutions, business and corporate headquarters, governmental offices, universities, and hotels, creating a busy stream of constant activity.

 Pyramids of Giza

 Outside the city's central area on the east bank are the neighborhoods of Islamic Cairo.
 These neighborhoods span from the northeast to the southeast of the city.
 These neighborhoods are known for their narrow streets, crowded markets (bazaars), and hundreds of mosques, many dating back to the Medieval period.
-South of the Islamic district lies Old Cairo, where some of the city's oldest architectural monuments can be found and many tourists love to explore.
-Old Cairo is also the home of Cairo's Coptic Christian community, and the site of the Coptic Museum plus a large number of Coptic churches.
+South of the Islamic district lies Old Cairo, where some of the city's oldest architectural monuments can be found, and many tourists love to explore.
+Old Cairo is also the home of Cairo's Coptic Christian community, the site of the Coptic Museum, plus many Coptic churches.

 The efficient irrigation of Cairo's desert outskirts has allowed for the development of suburbs, such as Heliopolis, located to the northeast.
 Other modern suburbs are interspersed with recently created migrant neighborhoods that accommodate the city's growing population.
 Industrial areas further crowd the city, restricting its growth.
 An international airport serves Cairo, situated approximately 24 kilometers (about 15 miles) northeast of the city, while the Ramses railway station and the main bus terminal are also located near downtown Cairo.

 Cairo is the chief commercial and industrial center of Egypt.
 Local industries manufacture cotton textiles, food products, construction supplies, motor vehicles, aircraft, and chemical fertilizers.
 Iron and steel are produced in the south, just outside the city.
 Cairo is also a center for government activities and service industries.
-Because of the city's warm climate and numerous historical and cultural attractions, tourism plays an important role in its economy.
+Because of the city's warm climate and numerous historical and cultural attractions, tourism plays a vital role in its economy.
 Cairo receives goods shipped on the Nile at the river port, located at the northern end of the city.
 From Cairo, products are sent by road, railroad, and waterway to the Mediterranean ports of Alexandria and Port Said.
 The city is connected by train service to other major cities.
 Traffic congestion is a growing problem in Cairo, but it is the only city in the Middle East and Africa with a subway.
-This system opened in the city in 1987 for the first time carrying about 2 million passengers daily.
-Lately, a second line has been opened, which links the old line with the western superb in the west bank (Giza), The third line is still under construction which will connect Cairo airport to the city center and finish in the busy suburb of Imbaba.
+This system opened in the city in 1987 for the first time, carrying about 2 million passengers daily.
+Lately, a second line has been opened, which links the old line with the western superb in the west bank (Giza); the third line is still under construction, connecting Cairo airport to the city center and finishing in the busy suburb of Imbaba.

-In 1998 Cairo was estimated to have a population of 16 million.
-The people of Cairo are known as Cairenes and nearly all of them are Egyptian citizens with a small number of foreigners.
-The city is an important center of the Islamic faith, and Cairenes are predominantly Sunni Muslims, however, the city is also home to a sizable Coptic community, which traces its origins to the early Christians who populated Cairo in large numbers before the arrival of Islam.
+In 1998, Cairo was estimated to have a population of 16 million.
+The people of Cairo are known as Cairenes; nearly all are Egyptian citizens with few foreigners.
+The city is an essential center of the Islamic faith, and the Cairenes are predominantly Sunni Muslims.
+However, the city is also home to a sizable Coptic community, which traces its origins to the early Christians who populated Cairo in large numbers before the arrival of Islam.
 Cairo's population swells daily as workers flow into and out of the city from the surrounding area, clogging roads and rail lines every morning and evening.
 Many Cairenes are recent arrivals from villages and small cities along the Nile.
 These rural migrants arrive with few skills or resources and compound the existing problems of unemployment and housing shortages.